 Journal of Phi Sigma Tau

 Associate Editors: Dr. Charlie Huenemann (Utah State University), Dr. Dawn Hutchinson (Christopher Newport University), Fr.
 Joseph Koterski, S.J.
-(Fordham University), Dr. Ann Pang-White (University of Scranton), Dr. Lee Rice (Marquette University, emeritus), Dr. Anne M. Wiles (James Madison University).
+(Fordham University), Dr. Ann Pang-White (University of Scranton), Dr. Lee Rice (Marquette University, emeritus).

 Contributors are not required to be members of Phi Sigma Tau.
 Manuscripts are accepted from undergraduate and graduate students, but not from those holding a terminal or teaching degree in philosophy.
 All manuscripts should be accompanied by a brief autobiographical statement.
 Footnotes should be kept to a minimum.
 Submission details are listed below under Note to Contributors.